+VLFBERHT+ | Robotics

 Collaborative Assembly

-An automotive manufacturer runs 40 cobots alongside human assemblers.
-Human position changes constantly.
-Ulfberht runs PES translation at every planning cycle using a live proximity factor -- as a worker steps closer, speed and force ceilings tighten continuously, not at a fixed 500mm threshold.
-Patent R12 cognitive friction runs in parallel, tracking each operator's acceptance rate to catch automation complacency before it becomes a safety incident.
+An automotive manufacturer deploying 40 cobots alongside human assemblers can run Ulfberht's safety translation at every planning cycle using a live proximity factor—as a worker steps closer, speed and force ceilings tighten continuously, not at a fixed 500mm threshold.
+Operator readiness monitoring can run in parallel, tracking engagement patterns to catch automation complacency before it becomes a safety incident.

 Scenario 03